SOCI/soci/README.md

 Originally, SOCI was developed by [Maciej Sobczak](http://www.msobczak.com/) at [CERN](http://www.cern.ch/) as abstraction layer for Oracle, a **Simple Oracle Call Interface**.
-Later, serveral database backends have been developed for SOCI, thus the long name has lost its practicality.
+Later, several database backends have been developed for SOCI, thus the long name has lost its practicality.
 Currently, if you like, SOCI may stand for **Simple Open (Database) Call Interface** or something similar.